How to send email from a specified range of cells in Excel?

 In many cases, a specified range of contents in Excel worksheet may be useful in your email communication.
-In this article, we will introduce a method of sending an email with specified range pasting into email body directly in Excel.
+In this article, we will introduce a method of sending an email with specified range into email body directly in Excel.

 More tutorials for mailing in Excel...